How much does it cost to repair an attic fan?

 Attic fan mount repair costs $50 to $80 for a handyman to fix a loose or improperly secured fan mount.
 Replacing the fan is recommended for more serious fan mount issues because the fan itself is typically connected directly to the mounting material.

-Roof repair costs $200 to $800 for mild or moderate repairs.
+Roof repair costs $150 to $3,000 for mild to moderate repairs.
 Repairing a roof-mounted attic fan may require repairs to the surrounding roof area, depending on the damage.

 Replace roof vent